 The Banking Regulation Review: Denmark

-The Danish banking industry has seen an increasing concentration in the financial market since the late 1980s, even though Denmark is still characterised by its significant number of small and medium-sized banks compared with other European countries.
+The Danish banking industry has seen an increasing concentration in the financial market since the late 1980s, even though the Danish banking market is still characterised by a large number of small and medium-sized banks compared with other European countries.
 The market share of these small and medium-sized banks is, however, of a size that still indicates a Danish banking sector dominated by a few very large financial conglomerates.

 The regulatory regime applicable to banks